2021–22 Sydney FC season

 The 2021–22 Sydney FC season is the club's 17th season since its establishment in 2004.
-The club is participating in the A-League for the 17th time and the FFA Cup for the seventh time.
-Also, as the runners-up of the 2020–21 A-League they qualified for the 2022 AFC Champions League qualifying play-offs phase.
+The club is participating in the A-League Men for the 17th time and the FFA Cup for the seventh time.
+As the runners-up of the 2020–21 A-League they qualified for the 2022 AFC Champions League qualifying play-offs phase.